April 22 is Earth Day.

 • Hang "buy recycled" signs on items made from recycled materials or products that are recyclable.

-• Build blue bird, bat or butterfly boxes.
+• Build blue bird, bat, or butterfly boxes.

-• Raise native fish and release in area ponds or rivers.
+• Raise native fish and release them in area ponds or rivers.
 Raise native plants and sell them.

-• Create a rain garden at your school.
+• Create a rain garden.

 • Raise money and donate it to an environmental cause.